asonnino/hotstuff/data/2-chain/README.md

     }
 }
 ```
-We then decrease the consensus timeout delay (`'timeout_delay`) to 5 seconds when benchmarking with faults.
+We then decrease the consensus timeout delay (`timeout_delay`) to 5 seconds when benchmarking with faults.